Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Algorithms

 \subsection{Gradient boosting}

 Let $\F_0$ be the set of constant functions on $\X$ and assume that $\F_0 \subseteq \F$.
-Also, for any $f \in L^2(\mu_X)$, let us denote $\normn{f} = \sqrt{\expe_n(f(X)^2)} = \sqrt{\frac 1n \sum_{i=1}^n f(X_i)^2}$.
-Then, a simple procedure to approximately solve \ref{opb:general} is gradient boosting, described in Algorithm~\ref{alg:gradient} \citep{mason_boosting_2000,friedman_greedy_2001}.
-It builds the requested additive model in an iterative fashion, by imitating a gradient (or subgradient if $\ell$ is not differentiable with repect to its second argument) method.
-At each iteration $t$, Algorithm~\ref{alg:gradient} finds a function $g_{t+1}$ that approximates the opposite of a subgradient of $C$ (also called pseudo-\replace{residues}{residuals}) and adds it to the model $f_t$ with a weight $w_{t+1} = \nu \gamma_{t+1}$, where $\nu \in (0, 1]$ is a shrinkage coefficient (also called learning rate) and $\gamma_{t+1} \in \R$ is the optimal step given the direction $g_{t+1}$.
+Then, a simple procedure to approximately solve \ref{opb:general} is gradient boosting, described in Algorithm~\ref{alg:gradient} \citep{friedman_greedy_2001,mason_boosting_2000}.
+It builds the requested additive model in an iterative fashion, by imitating a gradient method (or subgradient method if $\ell$ is not differentiable with respect to its second argument).
+At each iteration $t$, Algorithm~\ref{alg:gradient} finds a function $g_{t+1}$ that approximates the opposite of a subgradient of $C$ (also called pseudo-\replace{residues}{residuals}) and adds it to the model $f_t$ with a positive weight $w_{t+1} = \gamma_{t+1}$.
 At the end of the procedure, the proposed estimator of $f_0$ is $f_T = \sum_{t=0}^T w_t g_t$, with $w_0 = 1$.

-Algorithm~\ref{alg:gradient} requires a number of iterations $T$, which acts on two regula\-ri\-zation mechanisms.
-The first one is statistical ($T$ controls the complexity of the subspace in which $f_T$ lies) and the second one is numerical ($T$ controls the precision to which the empirical risk $C$ is minimized).
-The shrinkage coefficient $\nu$ tunes the balance between these two regularization mechanisms.

-Algorithm~\ref{alg:gradient} has two variants according to the way the subgradient of $C$ is approximated (respectively by correlation or by least squares).
-The first one closely relates to AdaBoost \citep{mason_boosting_2000} while the second one is officially known as \emph{gradient boosting} \citep{friedman_greedy_2001}.

-Let us remark that the line search (Line~\ref{lin:linesearch} of Algorithm~\ref{alg:gradient}) simply scales the weak learner $g_t$ by a constant factor.
-However, when the class $\F$ is a set of regression trees, $g_t$ is a piecewise constant function.
-In this case, it is common to perform a line search sequentially for each leaf of the decision tree \citep{friedman_greedy_2001} (called a multiple line search).
-As a consequence, each level of the piecewise constant function $g_t$ is scaled with its own factor.
+There are several manners to schedule the gradient steps $\gamma_{t+1}$, including being adaptively fixed thanks to a line search.
+This is discussed in Section~\ref{sec:numerical}.